Transforming the way we Farm

 Will help to secure our food supply and protect the countryside for future generations by supporting our work and changing the way we farm.

 We’re working with the next generation of growers and farmers through our:

-Innovative Farmers, part of the Duchy Future Farming programme, is funded by the Prince of Wales’s Charitable Foundation and delivered with our partners.
+- Innovative Farmers scheme, part of the Duchy Future Farming programme, which is funded by the Prince of Wales’s Charitable Foundation and delivered with our partners.
 So far, more than 750 farmers and growers have worked together to challenge the status quo and share new, ecological ways to farm through our Field Labs.

-In Scotland, we’re holding free, practical events for hundreds of farmers, growers and crofters to help them explore how sustainable farming methods can be great for farm business as well as the environment – through our Future Farming Scotland programme.
+- Future Farming Scotland programme, in Scotland we're holding free, practical events for hundreds of farmers, growers and crofters to help them explore how sustainable farming methods can be great for farm business as well as the environment.

 Our solution-focused approach to farming is being celebrated.
 Both Defra and the European Commission have highlighted our Duchy Future Farming programme as an 'excellent example of innovation in farming.'

 We work with organic and non-organic farmers to share and develop practises that are better for the environment and future of farmingFind Out More

 Completing the Soil Association’s Future Grower traineeship has made me acutely aware of the truly devastating effects that pesticides have on wildlife, our farming systems and human health.
 As somebody who has a direct connection with growing food, it makes absolutely no sense to me to use pesticides - it just isn’t necessary if we learn how to bring back more balanced ecosystems.Amy Cartwright Soil Association Future Grower trainee and organic grower